barryclark/jekyll-now/_posts/2014-3-3-Hello-World.md

 Hi, my name is Nicolas Fabre.

-I started to get into programming in 2015 after finishing my master's degree in geograpy and working in Aix-en-Provence, France, at the regional planning and urbanism institute as a cartographic ingeener.
+I started to get into programming in 2015 after finishing my master's degree in geograpy and working in Aix-en-Provence, France, at the regional planning and urbanism institute as a cartographic engineer.

 After starting self-teaching web development, I attended and graduated in 2017 from [WebForce3](http://www.wf3.fr/pret-a-tout-changer/developpeur-symfony), a coding bootcamp introducing to HTML,